mkdynamic/vss/README.md

 ## Notes

 This isn't designed to be used on huge collections of records.
 The original use case was for ranking a smallish set of `ActiveRecord` results obtained via a query (using **SearchLogic**).
 So, essentially, the search consisted of 2 stages; getting the *corpus* via a SQL query, then doing the VSS on that.

+## Ruby

+Tested with the following Ruby versions:

+- MRI 1.9.2
+- MRI 1.8.7

+Probably works on JRuby ~> 1.6 too, but not actively tested.

 ## Credits